mathieucarbou/license-maven-plugin/README.md

 <strong><font color='red'>2010-12-12 - Version 1.9.0has been released.</font> See [ReleaseNotes release notes]</strong>

-*maven-license-plugin* is a [http://maven.apache.org/ Maven 2] plugin that help you managing license headers in source files.
+*license-maven-plugin* is a [http://maven.apache.org/ Maven 2] plugin that help you managing license headers in source files.

 Basically, when you are developing a project either in open source or in a company, you often need to add at the top of your source files a license to protect your work.